Role of impurity statistics and medium constraints in polaron-polaron interactions: Impurities in a Bose gas

 The terms in the first line correspond precisely to the (unrenormalized) energies of the individual polarons [see Eq.~\eqref{eq:EpolBose}].
 The second line is obtained by using the definition of $W_\k$ and yields the correction due to interactions between the polarons.

 By comparing Eq.~\eqref{eq:2BosePolsNoInt} with the general expression of the two-polaron energy, Eq.~\eqref{eq:Fnp1p2}, we see that the strength of the induced interaction is

 Thus, we find an induced interaction between indistinguishable impurities $( \sigma=\sigma')$ immersed in a Bose medium which has the opposite sign for bosonic and fermionic impurities in agreement with Refs.~\cite{YuPethick2012,Camacho2018}.
 By contrast, Eq.~\eqref{eq:inducedinter_gen} shows that, at this level of approximation, there are no medium-induced quasiparticle interactions between distinguishable $(\sigma\neq \sigma')$ impurities or between identical bosonic impurities with equal momenta $\p_1=\p_2$.
 Finally, we note that the term $(\epsilon_{\p_1 \sigma}-\epsilon_{\p_2 \sigma})$ in the denominator vanishes if we take $|\p_1|=|\p_2|$ or send the impurity mass to infinity.
-In this case $F_{n,\sigma\sigma'}$ becomes proportional to the Fourier transform of the Yukawa potential \cite{viverit2000,Naidon2018}.
+As expected according to our discussion in Section~\ref{sec:QPvsInd}, in this case $f_{\p_1\sigma,\p_2\sigma'}$ becomes proportional to the Fourier transform of the Yukawa potential \cite{viverit2000,Naidon2018}.